caseywatts/caseywatts.github.io/happy-and-effective.md

 title: Be Happy and Effective with Casey
 ---

-## Happy and Effective

 Casey’s past teams all became “the happy, effective team” by the time he left them.
 Employees clamored to be a part of the team, and executive leadership was thrilled with our work.

-Your team can become “the happy, effective team” too, through Casey’s leadership coaching and team workshops.
+Your team can become “the happy, effective team,” too, through Casey’s leadership coaching and team workshops.

+## You Deserve This

+You deserve to work in a happy, inclusive, productive team.
+Unfortunately, that is often not the reality in many work environments for many team members.
+Even well-meaning individuals can unwittingly make their teammates feel othered and out of place.
+This issue, at its core, is cultural and systemic.

+Fortunately, we can improve this system!
+We can change our work environment for the better.
+Even more fortunately, all of these cultural improvements are simultaneously great for business outcomes AND great for the people you work with every day.

-## Cultural Change: Top and Bottom
+## Both: Top-down and Bottom-up

-Cultural change happens most effectively when there is support from the top and bottom, both.

-Neither approach alone is not enough to foster healthy cultural norms.
+A happy and effective team culture requires interest and support from both directions: top-down and bottom-up.
+You need both leadership AND employees to be interested, involved, and equipped for this cultural change.
 If your team is missing support from either direction, the company culture will naturally regress away from healthy norms.
 Even a team that is "toxic" today can be reformed into a healthy team with support from the top and bottom.

+How can you make this change happen?
+You need to hit it from both sides: top-down and bottom-up.
+Teams see the biggest impact when using a combination of workshops and coaching. [**Leadership coaching**](/coaching) helps leaders tailor these ideas to the specific circumstances of the team, and the specific people on the team. [**Team workshops**](/talks-and-workshops) help get the whole team on board to a set of ideas, practices, and techniques.

 <div class="grid grid-cols-2" markdown="1">